caleb-hansolo/Waldo-Finder/README.md

         ```shell
         .\waldo-finder-env\Scripts\activate
         ```
-    * If on Mac and Linux, run this command
+    * If on Mac or Linux, run this command
         ```shell
         source venv/bin/activate
         ```